hyperledger/iroha/docs/source/references/config.md

 ## `enable_shutdown_on_panic`

-Iroha will shutdown on any panic, if this option is set to `true`.
+Iroha will shutdown on any panic if this option is set to `true`.

 Has type `bool`.
 Can be configured via environment variable `IROHA_ENABLE_SHUTDOWN_ON_PANIC`